OfficeMania/OfficeMania/README.md

 After installing the dependencies, you can test the installation by running

 ```
-npm start
+$ npm start
 ```

 from the project folder.
-To check whether the installation was successfull open http://localhost:3000/index.html in multiple tabs in your browser.
-The site should display an image where - for each tab - a right-moving rectangle is displayed.
-Once you close a tab, one rectangle should be removed in all other tabs.
+To check whether the installation was successfull open http://localhost:3000/ and discover the world of OfficeMania!

 ## Usage